Water Museum of Venice Water Museum of Venice Global Network

 The river as a symbol of faith, prosperity and social cohesion

-The terrible plague that struck the river town of Pontelongo in 1676 is remembered each year in one of the most popular historical processions in Paduan territory, the Procession of the Vow.
-To mark the occasion, the opposing river banks are united by means of a specially set up wooden bridge which is crossed by all the participants, giving the event a spectacular liquid backdrop.
+Two opposing river banks, united by a wooden bridge once a year.
+The terrible plague that struck the river town of Pontelongo in 1676 is remembered each May in one of the most popular historical processions in Paduan territory, the Procession of the Vow.
+To mark the occasion, participants cross the Bacchiglione River by means of a specially erected bridge, which gives the event a spectacular liquid backdrop.

 One of the most deeply felt religious rites in Paduan territory has been celebrated at Pontelongo since the seventeenth century: the Procession of the Vow of the Virgin.
 Pontelongo stands on both banks of the Bacchiglione, on the river section known as the Pontelongo Canal, and is a town historically divided in two by water.
 The procession goes back to the year 1676, when the town asked to be rid of the plague that scourged the town at the time.
 Since then, on the first Sunday in May, this act of faith is renewed in an itinerant religious ceremony which has water at its centre.